 - 6.73.
 The staff in this section include teachers and TAs, supply teachers, other staff, volunteers and contractors.
 The allegations are split into two groups: - Allegations that may meet the harm threshold (see LADO referral criteria) meeting the harm threshold of this policy) - Allegation/concerns that do not meet the harms threshold referred in the guidance and this policy as 'low level concerns' Appendix 11.
-Low level concerns (Education). - 6.74.
-This is about managing cases of allegations that might indicate a person would pose a risk of harm if they continue to work in regular or close contact with children in their present position, or in any capacity with children in a school or college. - 6.75.
+Low level concerns (Education). - This is about managing cases of allegations that might indicate a person would pose a risk of harm if they continue to work in regular or close contact with children in their present position, or in any capacity with children in a school or college. - 6.75.
 The information above relate to members of staff, supply staff, volunteers and contractors who are currently working in any school or college regardless of whether the school or college is where the alleged abuse took place.
 It is advised that in Education allegations against people listed above should be referred to the Head/Principal who is often the DSL, however where the Head/Principal is not the DSL, allegations against staff including supply, volunteers and contractors must be referred to the Head/Principal who may liaise with the DSL.
 This is because the concern/allegation may align with other performance or personal related issues the Head/Principal might already be aware of, whereas the DSL may not be.
 The Principal/Head should ensure the DSL is briefed as appropriate and will then decide whom the case should be led by the DSL or themselves.
 Allegations against a teacher who is no longer teaching should be referred to the police and HR Business Partner advised. - 6.76.
 Where an adult makes an allegation to a school or college that they were abused as a child, the individual should be advised to report the allegation to the police.
 Non-recent allegations made by a child, should be reported to the LADO in line with the local authority's procedures for dealing with non-recent allegations.
 The LADO will coordinate with children social care and the police.
-Abuse can be reported no matter how long ago it happened. - 6.77.
-Where a teacher's employer, including an agency, dismisses or ceases to use the services of a teacher because of serious misconduct, or might have dismissed them or ceased to use their services had they not left first, they must consider whether to refer the case to the Secretary of State (via the Teaching Regulation Agency).
-Details about how to make a referral to the Teaching Regulation Agency can be found on GOV.UK. - 6.78.
+Abuse can be reported no matter how long ago it happened. - 866 6.77.
+Where a teacher's employer, including an agency, dismisses or ceases to use the services of a teacher 867 because of serious misconduct, or might have dismissed them or ceased to use their services had they 868 not left first, they must consider whether to refer the case to the Secretary of State (via the Teaching 869 Regulation Agency).
+Details about how to make a referral to the Teaching Regulation Agency can be found 870 on GOV.UK. - 871 6.78.
 Schools and colleges using Behaviour Watch must ensure that concerns/allegations related to staff ['staff' slip], are set up to be only visible to the selected group of people e.g. Head teacher/Principal or the DSL or both depending on the schools/colleges internal arrangement.
 The same approach must be applied to Real Time Notifications.
-As the schools'/colleges' arrangements around who will receive staff related
+As the schools'/colleges' arrangements around who will receive staff related concerns will vary between the schools/colleges, it is up to schools to ensure their arrangements are considered when setting up the Concern/SG: Staff function.

-Allegations against supply teachers and all workers supplied by agency
+8Attegations against supply teachers and all workers supplied by agency